 My T4A only covers my Fall term.
 What about the T4A for grant amounts I received during the Winter term?

 T4A's are issued by calendar year, not academic year.
-Early each year you'll get a T4A all the provincial grant funding you received during the previous calendar year.
+Early each year you’ll receive a T4A for each kind of non-repayable grant funding you received during the previous calendar year.

 Why did I also receive a T2202A from my school?

-Interest you pay each year on student loans can add up to be valuable income tax credits.
-See the tips below for how best to use these to your advantage.
+The interest you pay each year on student loans can be valuable income tax credits.
+Canada Revenue Agency has tips on how best to use these to your advantage.